 A feasibility study on the provision of a tail rotor strike warning system is included in the joint industry HSRMC work programme, but the scope of the work required has not been defined and no funding is available to proceed at present.
-Bell Helicopter is understood to have produced a tail rotor strike warning system and have been invited to give a presentation at the 71st HSRMC meeting.
+Bell Helicopter presented their work on tail rotor strike avoidance/protection at the 71st HSRMC meeting.